Cat & Dog Ultrasound & X-Ray in Old Town, Chicago

 Looking for signs of illness, disease or injury does not usually end with a physical exam.
 Any number of conditions could be developing inside your pet, but we won’t be able to detect them unless we take the next step and utilize diagnostics.
 Our veterinary facility here in Old Town possesses advanced and reliable technology that helps our veterinarians seek out and identify many different conditions in pets.
+This includes cat & dog ultrasound, x-ray, lab testing and more.
 For patients in urgent need of treatment, our diagnostic equipment can help us diagnose problems quickly and efficiently, so we can implement an appropriate treatment as soon as possible.

 Different health conditions may require different diagnostic tools.
 The pet diagnostic services we offer enable us to perform a more comprehensive examination of the patient, which includes evaluating their internal systems.
 These services include: